miohtama/opsec/source/web/index.rst

-Non-guessable administration site
+Non-public administration site
 ==============================================================

-**The administration site URLs cannot be guessed?**
+**The administration site is not easily accessible to public?** Yes / No

-Many common software platforms come with the default administration site location like */admin/*.
-If these URLs are well-known the attacker can exploit this and guess weak administration interface HTTP endpoints to exploit those.
-An easy solution is to move the administration interface to a non-guessable, non-end user visible, URL.
+Many common software platforms come with the default administration site in a location like */admin/*.
+If the administrative URLs are well-known the attacker can exploit this and guess weak administration interface HTTP endpoints to exploit those.
+The administration interface should be in non-guessable, non-end user visible, URL.
+Furthermore the additional access restrictions can be placed (see Team security chapter).

-Applies for:
+Applies for: Everyone